 If you take Plaquenil, here is when to see an ophthalmologist:

-- Before Plaquenil treatment begins.
-You will have a “baseline” eye exam.
+- Within the first year of beginning Plaquenil, you should have a “baseline” eye exam.
 This measures the health of your eyes and looks for retinal or macular disease.

 - Once a year while taking Plaquenil.